w3c/wai-bcase/bibliography.md

 * [_What Does Responsive Design Have To Do With Accessibility?_](https://www.levelaccess.com/what-does-responsive-web-design-have-to-do-with-accessibility/).
 Avila, J.; Level Access (2013).<br />
 Type: Technical Report  <br />
-Summary: A demonstration of how consideration of accessiiblity during the design phase enables more respnsive, flexible, versatile outcomes that work better across all devices and situations.
+Summary: A demonstration of how consideration of accessibility during the design phase enables more responsive, flexible, versatile outcomes that work better across all devices and situations.

 * [_Microsoft Adding New Accessibility Improvements in Windows 10_](https://coolblindtech.com/microsoft-adding-new-accessibility-improvements-in-windows-10/).
 Rego, N.;  Cool Blind Tech (2018).<br />
 Type: Product review  <br />